quanguo2088/multi-ref/README.md

 - [Note](#note)
 - [License](#license)

 ## Overview

 Synthetic DNA is becoming a promising data storage medium for future large-scale data archiving.
 However, data readout from massive, unordered sequencing reads requires alignment based on overlapping regions and is complicated by diverse sequencing errors.
 We propose a multi-stage alignment and error correction strategy via multiple-fold hidden references, transforming the de novo readout into a resequencing-like workflow.
-The proposed scheme is compatible with next-generation sequencing (NGS) and Oxford Nanopore Technologies (ONT) sequencing platforms, maximizes the utilization of sequencing reads, and enables assembly-free data readout under low sequencing coverage.
 We provide code for readout pipelines under different error conditions, divided into two main parts：

 1. **Fast recovery**: In low-error-rate scenarios, the pipeline identifies reads via sliding correlation to watermark reference.
 Bit-wise consensus rapidly generates soft-decision information for LDPC decoding.
 2. **Bootstrap recovery**: In the presence of indels, the pipeline progressively identifies reads with distinct features using multiple-fold references.
 The forward–backward algorithm (FBA) generates indel-corrected probability information for reliable readout.